A High-Order Scheme for Image Segmentation via a modified Level-Set method: Image segmentation via a modified LS method

 \subsection{Motivations of the new velocity function}

-Since the idea behind the modification of the velocity $c(x,y)$ into $\widetilde c(x,y,v,v_x,v_y)$ defined in \eqref{eq_new_vel} with $d(v)=0$ if $v=0$, is to follow the evolution of the $0$-level set and then to define the evolution on the other level sets accordingly, we can see the new definition as a \emph{characteristic based velocity}.
-Consequently, in order to justify our approach, as a first step we analyze the characteristics of the equation, assuming the regularity necessary for the computations.
-Therefore, we have to assume $v\in C^2(\Omega)$ (or at least $C^2$ in space and $C^1$ in time) and $c(x,y)\in C^1(\Omega)$, although the original problem does not satisfy (in general) these requirements.
-Let us assume that the characteristics do not cross each other during the evolution.

-In order to simplify the presentation, we introduce the notations of the vectors $z := (x,y)$ and $p:= (p_1,p_2) = (v_x,v_y)$.
-We will use these notations only in this section.
-Afterwards, the gradient will be denoted by the usual notation $(p,q)$. \\ With these vectorial notations, the Hamiltonian in our case will be
+The modification of the velocity $c(x,y)$ into $\widetilde c(x,y,v,v_x,v_y)$ defined in \eqref{eq_new_vel} with $d(v)=0$ if $v=0$, is to follow the evolution of the $0$-level set and then to define the evolution on the other level sets accordingly.
+This allows to give a geometrical interpretation of the new velocity and to establish some properties that will also guarantee existence and uniqueness for the first order evolutive problem.
+The new velocity can be seen as a \emph{characteristic based velocity}.
+As a first step let us analyze the characteristics of the equation, in these computations we assume that we always have the necessary regularity.
+In particular, we assume $v\in C^2(\Omega)$ (or at least $C^2$ in space and $C^1$ in time) and $c(x,y)\in C^1(\Omega)$.
+We introduce the notations of the vectors $z := (x,y)$ and $p:= (p_1,p_2) = (v_x,v_y)$ that will be used only in this section.
+Using these notations, the Hamiltonian in our case can be written as

 Let us introduce the method of characteristics, writing the usual system